RIAEvangelist/insane-alarm/README.md

 So I naturally did what any programmer would do, I programmed my own, with the LOUDEST alarm based off of an emergency alarm from when I was in the military.
 I couldn't find a good sound to match it in my intoxicated state... so I made my own using the Web Audio Context and Oscillator nodes.

 It supports Windows, Mac and Linux.

+## Downloads
+Download the program or binaries for your system from our [insane alarm releases](https://github.com/RIAEvangelist/insane-alarm/releases)

+## Building from src
+1. You will need nodejs installed.
+2. run ` npm install ` from the insane-alarm directory (not the src directory).
+This should ` npm install nw-builder ` for the build script
+3. run node ` build.js ` from the insane alarm directory.
+4. run your build from the build folder created!